The AI Money Trap, Part Two

 And that growth is pretty much based on the whims of four companies, which is an incredibly risky and scary proposition.

-To quote Paul Khodrosky,
+To quote Paul Khodrovsky,

-We live in a historically anomalous moment.
+we live in a historically anomalous moment.

 Regardless of what one thinks about the merits of AI or explosive data center expansion, the scale and pace of capital deployment into a rapidly depreciating technology is remarkable.

+These are not railroads.
 We aren't building century-long infrastructure.

 AI data centers are short-lived, asset-intensive facilities riding declining cost technology curves, requiring frequent hardware replacement to preserve margins.
+To which I say what margins, Paul?

 But nevertheless, you can't bail this out because there is nothing to bail out.
+Microsoft, Metra, Amazon and Google have plenty of money and have proven they can spend it.

+Nvidia is already doing everything it can to justify people spending more on their GPUs.
 There's little more it can do here other than soak up the growth before the party ends.

 That capex reduction will bring with it a reduction in expenditures on those GPUs, which will take a chunk out of the US stock market.